Couleslaw/Project-L/docs/FunctionDocs/index.md

 **This spec is not, by any stretch of the imagination, complete.** All of the wording will need to be revised several times before it is finalized.
 The graphics and layout of the screens is shown here merely to illustrate the underlying functionality.
 The actual look will be added once the game is finished.

 This spec doesn't discuss the technical side of things (how it works).
-If you are interested in that, please check the [Technical Documentation](../TechnicalDocs/core/index).
+If you are interested in that, please read the [Technical Documentation](../TechnicalDocs/core/index).

 ## Scenarios